-Finding: Per the requirements of the Airport Overlay Zone, building heights shall not project further than 360 feet above mean sea level.
+Finding: The Hearings Officer notes that under the requirements of the Airport Overlay Zone, building heights shall not project further than 360 feet above mean sea level.
 The applicant's site plan indicates that the elevation of the property ranges from approximately 254 feet to 398 feet above mean sea level.
 Due to the existing topography of the property, one or more building will likely exceed the maximum height allowance provided in the Airport Overlay Zone.
-Final elevations and building heights will be reviewed at the time of building permit to ensure compliance with the height requirements of the Airport Overlay Zone, an Airport Overlay Zone Height Variance per SRC Chapter 602 shall be required prior to issuance of any building permit for a building or structure exceeding the maximum height allowance of the Airport Overlay Zone.
+Final elevations and building heights will be reviewed at the time of building permit to ensure compliance with the height requirements of the Airport Overlay Zone, and in order to ensure compliance with SRC 602, an Airport Overlay Zone Height Variance per SRC Chapter 602 shall be required prior to issuance of any building permit for a building or structure that exceeds the maximum height allowance of the Airport Overlay Zone.
+To ensure this application complies with this requirement, the Hearings Officer imposes the following condition of approval:

-An Airport Overlay Zone Height Variance per SRC Chapter 602 shall be required prior to issuance of any building permit for a building or structure exceeding the maximum height allowance of the Airport Overlay Zone.
+Condition 6: An Airport Overlay Zone Height Variance per SRC Chapter 602 shall be required prior to issuance of any building permit for a building or structure exceeding the maximum height allowance of the Airport Overlay Zone.